 Thanks especially to platforms such as YouTube on which the gamer format has become one of the most followed, the world of gaming has further evolved, managing to take another step towards global consecration and acquiring unprecedented media visibility.
 Although video game tournaments, more or less known, have always existed, the decade that is about to end can be defined as the one in which the concept of eSport was born, i.e. electronic sport, understood as a discipline in the strict sense with a competitive, organized character.

 To give an idea of this mini-cultural revolution, in 2017 we began to consider the possibility of including eSports as an event for the Paris 2024 Olympic Games and the International Olympic Committee will be required to express itself after the next Tokyo 2020 Olympics.
+The trend of eSports in the United States is emerging too.
+Counter-Strike is one of the most popular esports games in the United States.

 Meanwhile, on the professional front, the market could not be more prosperous given the proliferation of competitions on a global scale that are broadcast live on various platforms with the consequent turnover that derives from it, and that justifies the earnings of those who take part in this new form of work.